 While it may seem intrusive to some applicants, this section of a rental application provides a landlord with important information to increase their confidence that the prospective tenant will be capable of paying monthly rent on time.
-A landlord will want to request the following financial information:
+A landlord will want to request current monthly income.

-Employment history is sometimes included in the financial history section of a rental application.
+Employment history should also be included in the income section of a rental application.
 Some applications list employment history as a separate section.
 Employment history should encompass the past five years, beginning with the potential tenant’s present employer.
-The following information should be collected for each position held within the past five years:

 Financial and employment history is vital information to a landlord and it should be completed in its entirety.
 Financial and employment information that is incomplete without explanation, employment history that shows numerous job changes, gaps in the employment history or a gross monthly income less than three times the monthly rent amount are possible red flags to renting to a particular tenant.